mmeurer00/mergeMe/README.md

 *If you attempt to contribute anything that breaks the code of conduct, **your contribution will not be added.***

 After reading the directions, go ahead and try out making your first pull request.
-After you've competed everything correctly and pushed up your contribution and it's approved, you'll be able see it on the main branch.
+After you've competed everything correctly, pushed up your contribution to **your** branch, and it's approved, you'll be able see it on the main branch.
 That's all there is to successfully creating your first open source contribution on Github!

 ## <h2>Installation Instructions 📲</h2>

 Users can access Merge Me by forking and cloning this repository.

-1. On the Top Right hand-side of the page, click the Fork button,  **If you do not fork the repository prior to cloning, all of the following directions will not work as desired.**.
+1. On the Top Right hand-side of the page, click the Fork button,  **If you do not fork the repository prior to cloning, all of the following directions will not work as desired.**

 <img src="https://camo.githubusercontent.com/947ed1dba840e1c2b6605bcf1507c1a4e1b9642be3696323ff387cbc15e70edf/687474703a2f2f692e737461636b2e696d6775722e636f6d2f6c72346d6c2e706e67"
 style="width: 20rem;">